 With that timing, 2022 GMC Hummer EV models will likely arrive after the Rivian R1T and R1S but before the Tesla Cybertruck—as well as a long list of other electric-truck models, including a fully electric Ford F-150.

 So far the company has only teased a few details.
-GM was originally planning to reveal the GMC Hummer trucks on May 20, but the coronavirus crisis canceled that physical event and the automaker hasn’t yet set a date for an expected virtual reveal this fall.
+GM was originally planning to reveal the GMC Hummer trucks on May 20, but the coronavirus crisis canceled that physical event, and it instead intends to reveal the model virtually on October 20.

 The delay for the Hummer EVs’ curtain bow won’t affect their rollout on the market, GM has insisted at several points, citing “little or no impact” from the pandemic-induced slowdown—although it did delay the refresh of its Bolt EV by a model year.